cnbuff410/Libsvm-androidjni/README.md

     To compile and run this project, follow the steps below:

-    1. Copy the "training_set" file onto SDCard *first*.
-Then change the variable "trainingFileLoc" in Java code to be the its location.
+    1. Copy "training_set" file to sdcard.
+Change the variable "trainingFileLoc" in Java code to be the its location.
     2. Run "ndk_compile" script to compile all native code into native library for Java code to call.
     3. Use Eclipse to compile and install the whole app.